District Councils' Network

 The District Councils' Network (DCN) is a special interest group in the Local Government Association.
-It represents 183 non-metropolitan district councils in England, representing over 40% of the population and 68% of the land.
+It represents 164 non-metropolitan district councils in England, representing over 40% of the population and 68% of the land.
 It is funded by membership subscriptions and its purpose is to "act as an informed and representative advocate for districts to government and other national bodies, based on their unique position to deliver for 'local' people".

 It shares offices with the Local Government Association in Westminster.

 History

 District Councils were created in 1974 following the restructure of local government in England.
 District Councils were created alongside County Councils and are responsible for running services such as housing, economic development, waste collection, planning and community services.

 Following the re-organisation of local government the Association of District Councils (ADC) was set up in April 1974.
 This replaced the Rural District Councils Association and Urban District Councils Association as the representative body of non-metropolitan district councils in England.
 In March 1997, the ADC was wound up and merged with other local authority organisations to form the Local Government Association (LGA).

-The District Councils’ Network was formed as a special interest group of the LGA to give a distinct voice for District Councils.
+The District Councils' Network was formed as a special interest group of the LGA to give a distinct voice for District Councils.
 In 2011, the DCN inherited funds from the defunct ADC.

-Members' Board and Chief Executives’ Group
+Members' Board and Chief Executives' Group

 The DCN has a Members' Board consisting of 22 councillors representing the Conservative, Labour, Liberal Democrats and independent groups from all areas of the country.
 As of 2021 this is chaired by Cllr Sam Chapman-Allen, Leader of Breckland.

-Alongside the DCN Members' Board sits the Chief Executives’ Group (CEG) made up of District Chief Executives from across the country.
-The chair of the CEG is Bill Cullen, Chief Executive at Hinckley and Bosworth Borough Council.
+Alongside the DCN Members' Board sits the Chief Executives' Group (CEG) made up of District Chief Executives from across the country.
+The chair of the CEG is Trevor Holden, Chief Executive at South Norfolk and Broadland District Councils.

 The Director of the DCN is James Hood.

-The DCN Assembly meets four times a year including an annual DCN Conference; previous keynote speakers include Liz Truss, Chief Secretary to the Treasury, James Brokenshire, Secretary of State for Housing, Communities and Local Government and Greg Clark, Secretary of State for Business, Energy and Industrial Strategy.
+The DCN Assembly meets four times a year including an annual DCN Conference; previous keynote speakers include Rishi Sunak, Local Government Finance Minister, Liz Truss, Chief Secretary to the Treasury, James Brokenshire, Secretary of State for Housing, Communities and Local Government and Greg Clark, Secretary of State for Business, Energy and Industrial Strategy.